Quantum compass

-The terminology quantum compass often relates to an instrument which measures relative position using the technique of atom interferometry.
-It includes an ensemble of accelerometers and gyroscope based on quantum technology to form an Inertial Navigation Unit.
+A quantum compass is an instrument which measures relative position using the technique of atom interferometry.
+It includes an ensemble of accelerometers and gyroscope based on quantum technology to form an inertial navigation unit.

 Description

-The work about quantum technology based inertial measurement units (IMUs), the instruments containing the gyroscopes and accelerometers follows from the early demonstrations of matter-wave based accelerometers and gyrometers.
+Work on quantum technology based inertial measurement units (IMUs), the instruments containing the gyroscopes and accelerometers, follows from early demonstrations of matter-wave based accelerometers and gyrometers.
 The first demonstration of onboard acceleration measurement was made on an Airbus A300 in 2011.

 A quantum compass contains clouds of atoms frozen using lasers.
 By measuring the movement of these frozen particles over precise periods of time the motion of the device can be calculated.
-The device would then provide a tamper proof accurate position in circumstances where satellites are not available for satellite navigation, e.g. a fully submerged submarine.
+The device would then provide accurate position in circumstances where satellites are not available for satellite navigation, e.g. a fully submerged submarine.